bjartnes/bounded-disturbances/README.md

 In the challenge we want to cancel all requests so that they do not take longer than 100 ms, even though that means failing some more.
 What real-life reasons could you think of where this makes sense?
 What could be the downside of cancelling requests that take a little longer?
 We need to create a propagate a CancellationToken so that Simmy has a way of cancelling and cleaning up tasks and making sure the request is actually aborted.

+## Challenge 5
+This is really very much the same as challenge 4, but try to use the CancellationToken from the controller instead of creating a new one.
+You need to properly send it through the ExecuteAsync method in order for Polly to cancel things properly when it times out.
+The behavior for this particular test is very much the same, but can you think of cases where the two ways of doing it behaves differently?

 # Comments

 There are several things worth mentioning that one should look into that is ignored in this workshop to make it easy to work with the code.